Final 48 Hours, PSI Test Day, and Retake Planning

 | Confirm ATT and appointment | The Authorization to Test supports scheduling inside the 90-day window |

-Your ATT window is 90 days, so scheduling and rescheduling decisions must fit within that eligibility period.
-If a true conflict arises, review ONCC and PSI rules early enough to act.
-Do not wait until the final hours to solve appointment problems.
+Your ATT window is 90 days, so scheduling and rescheduling decisions must fit inside that eligibility period.
+If a genuine conflict arises, review ONCC and PSI rescheduling rules early — never wait until the final hours to solve an appointment problem.

 PSI session facts to keep straight

-The OCN exam session is 3 hours.
-There are 165 multiple-choice questions, with 145 scored questions and 20 pretest questions.
-There are no scheduled breaks.
-If you take an unscheduled break, the timer continues.
+The OCN session is 3 hours.
+There are 165 multiple-choice questions, with 145 scored and 20 pretest items.
+There are no scheduled breaks; if you take an unscheduled break, the timer keeps running.
 The scaled passing score is 55.
-Generic drug names are used, so test-day recall should be built around generic names and class patterns.
+Generic drug names are used throughout, so test-day recall should rest on generic names and class patterns.

-Do not use the first minutes of the exam to relearn the rules.
+Do not burn the first minutes relearning the rules.
 Use them to settle into the interface, read carefully, and begin at a steady pace.
-Treat the tutorial and instructions seriously, but do not let them increase anxiety.
+Take the tutorial seriously without letting it raise anxiety — it is your chance to learn the marking and review tools before the clock pressure builds.

 Test-day pacing and reset plan

-Use simple checkpoints: around question 40 by 45 minutes, question 80 by 90 minutes, question 120 by 135 minutes, and completion by 180 minutes.
-If the testing platform allows marking questions, mark only those you can realistically revisit.
-Do not create a large marked-question backlog that steals time from unanswered items.
+Use the same checkpoints you rehearsed: about question 40 by 45 minutes, question 80 by 90 minutes, question 120 by 135 minutes, and completion by 180 minutes.
+If the platform allows marking, mark only items you can realistically revisit; a large marked backlog steals time from unanswered questions.

 - Identify the patient problem.